codeceptjs/CodeceptJS/docs/community-helpers.md

 ## Other

 * [codeceptjs-cmdhelper](https://github.com/thiagodp/codeceptjs-cmdhelper) allows you to run commands in the terminal/console
-* [eslint-plugin-codeceptjs](https://www.npmjs.com/package/eslint-plugin-codeceptjs) Eslint rules for CodeceptJS.
+* [eslint-plugin-codeceptjs](https://www.npmjs.com/package/eslint-plugin-codeceptjs) Eslint rules for HermionaJS.